Summer Humanities Institute

 Dear SHI Students and Families,

-Describing the intellectual perspective that shaped his work, the seventeenth-century philosopher Benedict Spinoza remarked: “I have labored carefully, not to mock, lament, or execrate, but to understand human actions.”
+When describing the goals that shaped his work, the seventeenth-century philosopher Benedict Spinoza remarked: “I have labored carefully, not to mock, lament, or execrate, but to understand human actions.”
 This project—to understand human actions in the fullness of their origins, progress, and consequences and to comprehend the dynamic world of ideas and sensibilities that inspires and is inspired by them—lies at the heart of the Humanities.
-It is a project draws on many disciplines and many forms of human expression: from historical documents to religious and philosophical writings to literature to works of art and performances.
-Its sources and its questions lead Humanistic inquiry to place particular emphasis on skills of analysis, interpretation, and criticism.
-It teaches us how to observe and interpret small details to gain larger insights, and how to trace ideas and actions back to their origins.
-It cultivates our awareness of the multiplicity of factors and forces that shape the actions and beliefs of an individual or group through time.
-Most of all, it strengthens the capacity of our imaginations to enter into the lives and thoughts of others so as to understand more fully, subtly, and sympathetically “what makes them tick”, a capacity that ultimately helps us be and do better in every aspect of our lives.
+It is a project that draws on many disciplines and many forms of human expression: from historical documents to religious and philosophical writings to literature to works of art and performances.
+Its sources and its questions lead humanistic inquiry to place particular emphasis on skills of observation, analysis, interpretation, imagination, and criticism.
+It teaches us how to examine and interpret small details to gain larger insights, to see the variety that exists within categories and generalities, and how to trace ideas and actions back to their origins.
+It cultivates our awareness of the many factors and forces that shape the actions and beliefs of an individual or group through time.
+Most of all, it strengthens our capacity to enter into the lives and thoughts of others so as to understand more fully, subtly, and sympathetically “what makes them tick”, a capacity that ultimately helps us be and do better in every aspect of our lives.

-Over the three weeks, you will develop and present interdisciplinary, guided research projects in History (including art historical topics) or literature and theater, and will acquire and learn to use effectively tools and techniques of research, interpretation, and presentation essential to achieve the goal of humanistic research: to understand with depth and complexity the nature of human thought, action, and expression.
-Carleton’s rich Library and Special Collections as well as the facilities at the new Weitz Center for Creativity will offer terrific contexts in which to study, debate, and discover.
-At the end of the seminar, participants will present their work in a multi-faceted mini-exhibition and performances of a piece from the body of Shakespeare’s Rome-inspired works.
+Over the three weeks of the Institute, you will develop and present interdisciplinary, guided research projects in History (including art historical topics), or literature and theater, or the History of mapmaking and exploration.
+You will acquire and learn to use effectively tools and techniques of research, interpretation, and presentation essential to achieve the goal of humanistic research: to understand with depth and complexity the nature of human thought, action, and expression and to convey this understanding to others.
+Carleton’s rich Library and Special Collections and other campus spaces will offer terrific contexts in which to study, perform, debate, and discover.
+At the end of the seminar, participants will present their work in a public symposium that will include oral and visual presentations and dramatic performances.